Skip to content

 In vibe coding, you describe the screen: "Settings screen with toggles for notifications, dark mode, and biometric lock.
 Include a section for account info (name, email) with edit capability.
 Logout button at the bottom with a confirmation dialog."
 The AI generates the full implementation.
 You review it, ask for adjustments ("make the logout button red and move it inside a danger zone section"), and iterate until it matches what you need.

 The key difference is not speed, although it is faster.
 The key difference is where you spend your cognitive energy.
-Instead of thinking about syntax, import paths, and boilerplate, you think about product decisions.
-What should this screen do?
-What should it look like?
-How should it behave?
+Instead of thinking about syntax and boilerplate, you think about product decisions.

 You might expect experienced developers to resist vibe coding.
 The opposite happened.
 Senior engineers were among the first to adopt it, and they are its biggest advocates.
 Why?